Last updated

 Discover folk - the CRM for people-powered businesses

-Why one person businesses need a CRM
+Why teams of 20-50 people need a CRM

 Challenges without a CRM